CK-Build/CK-Build-StackDoc/README.md

 - ✔️Handle file extension transformation in the right component
 - ✔️Resolve dots at some point
 - Simple CSS
+- Support anchors links as foobar.md#anchor

+Bugs :
+- Table is broken
+- html links cannot be parsed as markdown links

 Test :